Sponsored by ANABEL Associates

 Virus Hoaxes Information:

-• Hoaxbusters - A public service of the CIAC (Computer Incident Advisory Capability) team and the U.S. Department of Energy.
+• Hoaxbusters - A public service of the DOE-CIRC (U.S. Department of Energy Cyber Incident Response Capability).
 Their pages describe some of the warnings, offers, and pleas for help that are filling our mailboxes, clogging our mailservers, and that generally do not have any basis in fact.
 In addition to describing hoaxes and chain letters found on the Internet, we will discuss how to recognize hoaxes, what to do about them, and some of the history of hoaxes on the Internet;

-• Symantec's hoax updates - This site is just overflowing with information about various urban myths, legends and virus hoaxes;
+• Symantec's Threat Explorer - The Threat Explorer is a comprehensive resource for daily, accurate and up-to-date information on the latest threats, risks and vulnerabilities.
+This site is just overflowing with information about various urban myths, legends and virus hoaxes;

 • VMyths.com for more virus hoax information;